midnight1337/DigitalGuitarStompbox/README.md

 ## Summary

 I have to admit, that it was pretty interesting but hard project.
-It took me a lot of time to figure out how all of this stuff works, despite this at the end I'm very happy and proud of myself because I've managed to get it work for real.
+It took me a lot of time to figure out how all of this stuff works, despite this at the end I'm very happy and proud of myself because I've learned a lot about electronic audio stuff, about processor signal processing and I've managed to get it work for real.